pbertera/tivano/README.md

 ## Intro

-tivano is an HTTPS reverse proxy based on a regex powered engine.
+tivano is an HTTPS reverse proxy based on a regex ruleset engine.

+Tivano works is capable of routing between many HTTP backend server, you can use tivano as a security layer ahead of your web services.

 ### What can I do using tivano ?